 Small private school (sister school now open in North London) outside St Germain-en-Laye on the edge of the Marly forest, offering bilingual/French programmes to children from over 20 different nationalities.
 A reputation for excellent SEN support covering a wide range of needs but by no means only for children requiring additional help.
 Language instruction in English to small classes with high staff: student ratio.

 Click here to read our full review of Forest International School.

 Institut Notre Dame, St Germain-en-Laye (pending)

-French National Curriculum/Bac/Brevet/Anglais Bilingue Programme/IGCSEs; ages 3-18; co-ed; day; independent; private non-profit ;sous-contrat; 2,130 pupils
+French National Curriculum/Bac/Brevet/Anglais Bilingue Programme/IGCSEs/OIB (French Bac with international option); ages 3-18; co-ed; day; state; private non-profit ; 2,130 pupils